isaacyakl/remote-jackbox-player/README.md

 ## To-Do

--  Update stream frame to instructions when stream URL input is "https://" or ""
 -  Add stream title to player title for bookmarking benefits
 -  Make page load with stream URL input in focus
 -  Disable touch input when stream URL input is focused